Written By: Security.org Team | Updated: June 15, 2021

 Even when an officer is on trial, prosecutors may face uphill battles to convict, said civil rights lawyer David Rudovsky.

-“There is a tendency to believe an officer over a civilian, in terms of credibility,” Rudovsky told Vox in 2021.2 “And when an officer is on trial, reasonable doubt has a lot of bite.
+“There is a tendency to believe an officer over a civilian, in terms of credibility,” Rudovsky told Vox.2 “And when an officer is on trial, reasonable doubt has a lot of bite.
 A prosecutor needs a very strong case before a jury will say that somebody we generally trust to protect us has so seriously crossed the line as to be subject to a conviction.”

 Cities Where Police Killings Are Most Common

-Over the past five years, Los Angeles has seen the highest number of police killings, 70.
-Phoenix is second with 46, while police in Chicago have killed 45 people in that time period.
+Zooming in on a city level, Los Angeles has seen the highest number of police killings over the past five years with 70.
+Phoenix comes second with 46, followed by Chicago with 45 people killed by police in the same time period.

 Los Angeles has a particularly grim history when it comes to police violence.
 The acquittal of five white police officers in the brutal beating of Black motorist Rodney King sparked days of civil unrest in the city.
 This was fueled in part by the fact that a bystander caught the entire attack on camera.